-FaCES will help reduce and prevent risky behavior in youth and adolescents by providing the tools for primary care practices to implement Screening, Brief Intervention and Referral to Treatment (SBIRT).
+Early screening help reduce and prevent risky substance behavior in youth and adolescents by providing the tools for primary care practices to implement Youth Screening, Brief Intervention and Referral to Treatment (YSBIRT).

 This two-year initiative is working to reduce the impact of anxiety, depression and suicide among BIPOC, LGBTQ+ and other young people aged 10 to 24 in underserved communities.

 Sign up for the Children, Young Adults and Families Interest Group to be notified of the back-to-school website launch with guidance, stories and resources from CONNECTED.

 Getting Candid: Framing the Conversation Around Youth Substance Use Prevention message guide and toolkit equips youth-serving providers and organizations with the tools and resources necessary to support meaningful prevention messaging.
 This toolkit includes messaging on youth substance use prevention, tip sheets, social media graphics and shareables, videos, webinars, interactive worksheets, and an educational course.